Auto-Collect Statement and Pre-Collections Setup and Instructions

 There is an option to age accounts by patient balances only (this is the default, and recommended, setting) or to also age Insurance balance claims.
 This setting is used to determine the appropriate dunning message to send on statements, and also for flagging past due accounts.

-PA provides a range of short messages that you can choose from, that will be appended to statements as “dunning messages”.
+PA provides a range of short messages that you can choose from, which will be appended to statements as “dunning messages”.
 You can select messages for each of insurance or patient balance statement types, for each or any of the aging brackets of up to 30, over 30, over 60, and over 90 days.
 These would then be selected according to the age of the oldest claim in the account that is relevant to the type of statement.
 For example, if the practice uses the default of aging for patient balances only, then the dunning message on statements will be appropriate for the age of the patient balance, and will not be affected by any older insurance claims.
 Select from the list at the end of this document.

 You can set the default age of account before it gets flagged as Past Due.
 The default on this is to age from the date that a patient becomes a debtor on a claim.
 However, there is an option for the practice to also age Insurance balance claims if preferred.